Vaibhavvk7/Vaibhav-Kejriwal---About-Me/README.md

 ### Hi there 👋

-I am Vaibhav, and I am a MS ECE grad student from Northeastern University, Boston specialising in software for machine intwlligence, Ml, CV and Algorithms.
+I am Vaibhav, and I am a MS ECE grad student from Northeastern University, Boston specialising in software for machine intelligence, ML, CV and Algorithms.
 I am an aspiring data scientist who is also an AI and ML enthusiast and above all an innovator ;

 In my free time, I work on a host of 🤞🏻&nbsp; projects, while consuming unhealthy amounts of Caffeine.